Kelly Rulon

-Kelly Kristen Rulon (born August 16, 1984 in Point Loma, California) is an American water polo player.
+Kelly Kristen Rulon (born August 16, 1984) is an American water polo player.
 She won a gold medal with the United States at the 2012 Summer Olympics in the water polo competition.
 She is also a bronze medalist from the 2004 Summer Olympics.
 Her position is driver.

 Rulon is a two-time medalist (one gold and silver) at the World Championships.

-High school and college
+Education

 At University of San Diego High School, Kelly Rulon was a four-time first-team all-league, all-city and All-California Interscholastic Federation selection, as well as Most Valuable Player of her team each year she played.

 As a freshman in 2003, Rulon was second on the UCLA Bruins with 27 goals, 26 assists and 27 steals, and scored once in the Bruins' 4-3 victory over Stanford University in the NCAA Women's Water Polo Championship; she finished with six post-season goals.

 Returning from the Olympics in her 2005 season, Rulon led her team in scoring with 70 goals, as well as multi-goal games (22), assists (48), steals (72) and post-season goals (12).
 She led the Bruins to the NCAA title with a 33-0 record and was named a first-team All-American by the American Water Polo Coaches Association.
 When UCLA defeated Stanford University in the NCAA final, Rulon, who scored three goals in the semifinal win over Hawaii, led UCLA in scoring for the season and post-season.

 As a junior, Rulon was selected the Most Valuable Player of the 2006 NCAA Tournament after leading UCLA to its second consecutive and fourth overall NCAA title.
 She scored 11 goals in the three games to set a new NCAA Tournament record.
 In the 9-8 championship victory over the University of Southern California, Rulon scored four goals and set up the game-winner by drawing an ejection foul with four seconds to play.

 During her senior year, Rulon had 70 goals, totaled a team-high 52 assists and team-leading 42 steals, and recorded seven blocks and 26 earned exclusions, both totals ranking second-highest on the club.
 She scored in 26 matches and posted 16 multi-goal efforts.
 Then she registered a season-high six goals against Loyola Marymount (March 31).
 Another highlight was the five goals she scored twice – versus Santa Clara (Feb.
 24) and UC San Diego (March 16).
 Rulan had six four-goal performances and had netted 19 goals in a four-game span.
 She and her team-mates led UCLA to the school's 100th NCAA National Championship (a new record).

 In 2007, Rulon was named winner of the Peter J. Cutino Award, which is given to the college Player-of-the-Year in water polo.
 She joined other UCLA Bruins, Coralie Simmons (2001), Natalie Golda (2005), and Courtney Mathewson (2008), as the school's four UCLA female Peter J. Cutino Award winners, all coached by Adam Krikorian.